Do you want more from your life?

 - Gratitude increases your recognition of benevolence.
 For example, a person with low self-esteem may view an act of kindness with a skeptical eye, thinking that the benefactor is trying to get something from them.
 A grateful person would take the kindness at face value, believing themselves to be a person worthy of receiving no-strings-attached kindness.

-In one study of 65 subjects with a chronic pain condition, those who were assigned a daily gratitude journal to be completed at night reported half an hour more sleep than the control group.a2
+One study of 65 subjects with a chronic pain condition showed those assigned a daily gratitude journal to complete before bed got half an hour more shut-eye than those who didn't!
+Who knew that the key to better health could be as simple as counting your blessings?

 Gratitude can’t cure cancer (neither can positive-thinking), but it can strengthen your physiological functioning.